 To measure objects, they must first be identified.
 The Measurements View provides all the tools required to identify objects and make a variety of measurements from those objects.
-Use the Region of Interest drawing tools to manually draw around objects (see page 378), or automatically detect objects by creating a measurement protocol using the Measurement Protocol tasks (see page 396).
+Use the Region of Interest drawing tools to manually draw around objects, see Drawing Regions Using ROI Tools, or automatically detect objects by creating a measurement protocol using the Measurement Protocol tasks.